Calisthenics for Weight Loss (Exercises & Workout Plan)

 1. Burpee

-It may be difficult for you to do burpees in the beginning.
-But it will be easy for you once you start doing it.
+Burpees may be difficult for you in the beginning, but they will become easy once you start doing them.

 1. Stand upright in the hip-width stance with your arms straight at your side.